lanl-ansi/PowerModelsONM.jl/README.md

   - network flow approximation (`"nfa"`: recommended for debugging, very fast, no voltages)
 - `-v` : verbose output to command line
 - `--solver-tolerance` : default `1e-4`, for debugging, shouldn't need to change
+- `--debug-export-file` : exports the full results dict to the specified path
+- `--events`: Contingencies / Events file (JSON) to apply to the network at runtime
+- `--faults`: Pre-defined faults file (JSON) that contains faults over which to perform fault studies
+- `--inverters`: Inverter settings file (JSON) that contains information for stability analysis
+- `--protection-settings`: XLSX (Excel) file containing protection settings for various network configurations

 ### Recommended networks